Restore. Protect. Smile.

 • Tooth Protection

 Crowns cover teeth that are cracked, decayed, or heavily filled.
-Enclosing the remaining structure helps prevent further breakage and reduces sensitivity.
+Enclosing the remaining structure may help prevent further breakage and reduce sensitivity.
 This is especially important for molars and post-root canal teeth.

 • Improved Function

-A dental crown restores normal biting and chewing, especially in back teeth that handle daily pressure.
-It helps stabilise your bite and makes eating more comfortable, especially if your tooth is worn or fractured.
+A dental crown is designed to support normal biting and chewing, especially in back teeth that handle daily pressure.
+It helps stabilise your bite and may make eating more comfortable, depending on tooth condition.

 • Natural Appearance

 Modern crowns are designed to blend in with nearby teeth.
-Dentists carefully match the colour and shape so the crown restores your smile without drawing attention or making your mouth feel bulky.
+Dentists carefully match the colour and shape so the crown aims to restore a natural look without feeling bulky.

 • Long-term Durability

 Crowns are made from durable materials like zirconia or porcelain fused with metal.
-Regular dental care and good oral hygiene can last for many years and support your overall oral health.
+Regular dental care and good oral hygiene can help crowns last for many years and support your overall oral health.

 Eversmile Dental